aaaven/IND211/towards_relationality/deck.md

 - **Ph.D.
 Computational Media and Arts**
     - *Hong Kong University of Science and Technology (Guangzhou)*
-    - Practice-based PhD thesis *From Interactivity to Relationality: Becoming-with Relational Embodiment*.
+    - Practice-based PhD thesis *From Interactivity to Relationality: Becoming-with Relational Embodiment* August, 2025.